tuanquoc-tran/Vehicle-detection/README.md

 # Vehicle Detection
+Introduction
-This project using yolov3 - tiny architecture with opencv to detect vehicle in Vietnam's traffic
+This Final project using yolov3 - tiny architecture with opencv to detect vehicle in Vietnam's traffic

+Description
 1. Data
 - Data for this project were collected from cameras in Ho Chi Minh City.
 Number of photo were 4000 including 1200 night photos and 2800 daytime photos
 - Identifiers was common vehicle in Vietnam.